perguth/fxos-proposal_history-ui/README.md

 **(FxOS state:) History mode active:**

-Sidenote: Currently exclusively reachable by pressing the physical homes screen key.
+Exclusively reachable by pressing the physical homes screen key.

 The user sees the history browser.
 He/she has already opened a few apps so he/she see a couple of them in hir history.
 The following graph depicts a user that has 3 items in hir history.